yuval-beiser/algo-trading/AllCode.md

-// CLOSE POSITION AT THE END OF THE DAY if marketposition = 1 and Time = 2250.00 then begin sell next bar at market;
+// CLOSE POSITION AT THE END OF THE DAY if marketposition = 1  and rtPosition =1 and Time = 2250.00 then begin sell next bar at market;
 if crossind1 = false then  longbuyingPower3 = 3
-else if crossind1 = true  then longbuyingPower3 =2;
+else if crossind1 = true and crossind2 = False  then longbuyingPower3 =2;
 Alert(text(" model=BREAKOUT instrument=","NQ shares=",longbuyingPower3 ," type=SOLD LONG-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ALL LONG EOD", rtPosition , marketposition ));
 alertsGenerated  =0;
 rtPosition = 0;
 end;

-if marketposition = -1
+if marketposition = -1  and rtPosition =-1
 and Time = 2250.00
 then begin
 buytocover next bar at market;
 if crossind1 = false then  shortbuyingPower3 = 3
-else if crossind1 = true  then shortbuyingPower3 =2;
+else if crossind1 = true and crossind2 = False   then shortbuyingPower3 =2;
 Alert(text(" model=BREAKOUT instrument=","NQ shares=",shortbuyingPower3 ," type=BOUGHT SHORT-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ALL SHORT EOD", rtPosition , marketposition  ));
 alertsGenerated  =0;
 rtPosition = 0;